Hamilton Principle for Chiral Anomalies in Hydrodynamics: Axial current and the axial-current anomaly in Euler fluid

-Eqs.(\ref{1.18},\ref{1.14},\ref{1.15}) represent the origin of the axial anomaly: the gauge invariance of observables conflicts with the axial-gauge transformations.
-The axial current generated by the axial gauge transformations does not conserve.
+Eqs.(\ref{1.18},\ref{1.14},\ref{1.15}) represent the origin of the axial anomaly: the gauge invariance of observables conflicts with the axial gauge invariance. { As the result the } axial current generated by the axial gauge transformations does not conserve.